-Brief: One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.
+One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

-9 Lightweight alternatives of popular Linux applications
+Lightweight alternatives to popular Linux applications

 Is your Linux system slow?
 Are the applications taking a long time to open?
-The best option you have is to use a light Linux distro.
-But it’s not always possible to reinstall an operating system, is it?
+The best solution for you is to use a lightweight Linux distro.

-1. Midori: Web Browser
+1. Falkon: Web Browser

 Midori is available on Ubuntu via the official repository.
 Just run the following commands for installing it:

-sudo apt install midori
+sudo apt install falkon

 2. Trojitá: email client

-It could be one of the best email clients for Linux.
-If you can live with only IMAP support on your e-mail client, you might not want to look any further.
+It could be one of the best email clients for Linux if you can live with only IMAP support on your e-mail client.
+And if that is the case, you may not need to look any further.

-Trojitá uses various techniques—on-demand e-mail loading, offline caching, bandwidth-saving mode etc. — for achieving its impressive performance.
+Trojitá uses various techniques—on-demand e-mail loading, offline caching, bandwidth-saving mode, etc. — for achieving its impressive performance.

-Installing Trojitá on Ubuntu based distributions
+Installing Trojitá in Linux distributions

 3. GDebi: Package Installer